japinol7/snakes/README.md

 	  -s SPEED_PCT, 	--speedpct SPEED_PCT
 	                        Changes the speed of the game by a percentage.
 	                        For example: 200 would be twice the normal speed, 50 would be half the normal speed.
+	  -u, 			--nodisplayscaled
+	                        Deactivate the scaling of the game screen.
+	                        Resolution depends on desktop size and scale graphics.
+	                        Note that Pygame scaled is considered an experimental API and is subject to change.
 	  -t, 			--debugtraces
 	                        show debug back traces information when something goes wrong.

 **Default optional arguments**

-		BODY_LENGTH		5
+		bodylen		5
-		MAX_BODY_LEN	700
+		maxbodylen	700
-		SCORE_TO_WIN	999999
+		scoretowin	999999
-		CELL_SIZE		14
+		cellsize         14
-		SCREEN_WIDTH	1260
+		widthscreen    1260
-		SCREEN_HEIGHT	903
+		heightscreen    903
-		SPEED_PCT		100
 		portrait        False
 		fullscreen		False
+		speedpct        100
+		nodisplayscaled False
 		debugtraces     False

 **Examples of usage**

-	If snakes has not been installed as an app:
+	Run snakes examples:
 		$ python -m snakes
 		$ python -m snakes --bodylen 10 --cellsize 18 --widthscreen 850  --scoretowin 450
 		$ python -m snakes --bodylen 20 --cellsize 10 --widthscreen 1240